See the pkgdown site at norskregnesentral.github.io/shapr/ for a complete introduction with examples and documentation of the package.

 ).
 In addition, custom models are now explained by passing the prediction function directly to explain()

-, quite a few input arguments got new names, and a few functions for edge cases was removed to simplify the code base.
+.
+Several input arguments were renamed, and a few functions for edge cases were removed to simplify the code base.

-Click here to view a version of this README with old syntax (v0.2.2).
+Click here to view a version of this README with the old syntax (v0.2.2).

 Python wrapper